Grammy nominations announced, Beyoncé ties record

 Beyoncé’s “Break My Soul” reeled in record and song of the year nominations, while “Renaissance” — which ventured into the world of dancehall music — netted an album of the year nod.
 With Jay-Z also earning five nods this year, each spouse now holds the record for the most-ever Grammy nominations at 88 apiece.

-Nearly half of this year’s leading nominees — announced by the likes of Olivia Rodrigo, John Legend, Machine Gun Kelly and Smokey Robinson —are women and more than half are people of color, according to the recording academy.
-The ceremony will be held Feb.
+Nearly half of this year’s leading nominees — announced by the likes of Olivia Rodrigo, John Legend, Machine Gun Kelly, and Smokey Robinson —are women and more than half are people of color, according to the recording academy.
+The ceremony will be held on Feb.
 5 in Los Angeles.

 “This makes me feel very proud, but it makes me conscious of the fact that we have to maintain the work we have done,” said Harvey Mason jr., the Recording Academy’s CEO.
 He said there have been strides in the peer-driven voting system and increased membership, but he still believes more progress can be made.